annargrs/blog/_drafts/2020-07-12-anonymity.markdown

     og_image: /assets/images/justice.jpg
 ---

+## Why peer review should be double-blind

 It is a truth universally acknowledged that single-blind peer review is strongly biased towards established authors and famous labs {% cite TomkinsZhangEtAl_2017_Reviewer_bias_in_single-_versus_double-blind_peer_review %}.
-In fact, it is nothing new.
 Nearly 30 years ago {% cite PetersCeci_1982_fate_of_published_articles_submitted_again %} conducted an experiment where they resubmitted 12 articles to reputable psychology journals that already *published* these very same articles - but this time the author names and institutions changed to unknown names.
 Only 8% of editors and reviewes detected the resubmisson, and 89% recommended rejection, in many cases for 'methodology flaws'!

+Note that this was 30 years ago, before we had Twitter and blogs.
+The research community has since made a lot of progress in developing 'PR review' techniques: a famous lab can have  a specific preprint widely discussed before it is even sent for review.
+That creates the impression that the community already accepted and validated this work, and so of course the reviewers should recommend it for acceptance.

+But that's not all.
 It is a truth less universally acknowledged that non-blind peer review, like any other non-blind human interaction, is at risk of being compromised by social biases, such as biases by race, gender, ethnicity, age group.
 There is more than enough evidence to be concerned {%  cite BornmannMutzEtAl_2007_Gender_differences_in_grant_peer_review_meta-analysis KaatzGutierrezEtAl_2014_Threats_to_objectivity_in_peer_review_case_of_gender HojatGonnellaEtAl_2003_Impartial_Judgment_by_Gatekeepers_of_Science_Fallibility_and_Accountability_in_Peer_Review_Process %}, and to do something while we're educating ourselves on the subject.

-Note that the whole point of biases is that they are unconscious: we may be absolutely sure that neither the race of the authors nor the prestige of their institution has anything to do with our opinion of a paper, but our conscious selves are not really trustworthy.
+Note that the whole point of biases is that they are unconscious: we may be absolutely sure that neither the race of the authors, nor the prestige of their institution has anything to do with our opinion of a paper.
+But our conscious selves are not really trustworthy.
 So, given our human cognitive limitations, the best thing we can do is to try to have a fully blind peer-review process.

+## Isn't it double-blind already?

 Wait, don't we already have double-blind peer review in NLP?
 Yes and no. *CL conferences officially implement a double-blind peer review process, and require the authors to avoid revealing self-citations.
-However, there are a few buts.

-## Don't we already have double-blind review?
+However...

 ### ArXiv and anonymity period